odoo/documentation/content/applications/finance/payment_providers.rst

    payment_providers/sips
    payment_providers/stripe

-Odoo embeds several **payment providers** that allow your customers to pay on their *Customer Portals* or your *eCommerce website*.
-They can pay sales orders, invoices, or subscriptions with recurring payments with their favorite payment methods such as **Credit Cards**.
+Odoo embeds several **payment providers** that allow your customers to pay online, on their *customer portals*, or on your *eCommerce website*.
+They can pay sales orders, invoices, or subscriptions with recurring payments using their favorite payment methods, such as **credit cards**.

-Offering several payment methods increases the chances of getting paid in time, or even immediately, as you make it more convenient for your customers to pay with the payment method they prefer and trust.

 .. image:: payment_providers/online-payment.png
-   :align: center
-   :alt: Pay online in the customer portal and select which payment provider to use.
+   :alt: Online payment form

 .. note::
    Odoo apps delegate the handling of sensitive information to the certified payment provider so that you don't ever have to worry about PCI compliance.

-   This means that no sensitive information (such as credit card numbers) is stored on Odoo servers or Odoo databases hosted elsewhere.
-Instead, Odoo apps use a unique reference number to the data stored safely in the payment providers' systems.
+No sensitive information (such as credit card numbers) is stored on Odoo servers or Odoo databases hosted elsewhere.
+Instead, Odoo apps use a unique reference number for the data stored safely in the payment providers' systems.

 .. _payment_providers/supported_providers:

 Supported payment providers
 ===========================

-From an accounting perspective, we can distinguish two types of payment providers: the payment providers that are third-party services and require you to follow another accounting workflow, and the payments that go directly on the bank account and follow the usual reconciliation workflow.
+To access the supported payment providers, go to :menuselection:`Accounting --> Configuration --> Payment Providers` or :menuselection:`Website --> Configuration --> Payment Providers`.

 .. _payment_providers/online_providers: